guangxush/LearnEng/Dictation/README.md

 150. People say that the word "orange" doesn't rhyme with anything.
 I can think of a lot of things that rhyme with orange.
 What rhymes with orange?
 I put my orange 4-inch door hinge in storage(储藏室) and ate porridge with George!

 151. What if every single person on earth jumped at the exact same time?
-Could it cause an earthquake or would we not even be able to tell?
+Could it cause an earthquake or would we not even be able to tell?(I didn't notice any change/I can't tell the difference)

+152. A search party of 7 -- mostly strangers headed out.
+When they found Missy, she'd been marooned on the mountain for 8 days.
+Her paws were all torn up and bloody...
+She seemed crippled.
+It seems like it was basically over.